 Also known as amblyopia, this condition is caused due to underdevelopment of the visual system in one eye.
 Depending on the cause, treatment may be possible if the condition is identified at an early age.

-The macula is at the center of your retina, and responsible for 20/20 vision.
-If the highly specialized seeing celled in the macula becomes damaged, the vision loss is often detected in difficulty with small print and difficulty adapting to changing lighting conditions.
+The macula is at the center of your retina and is responsible for 20/20 vision.
+If the highly specialized seeing cells in the macula become damaged, vision loss is often detected in difficulty with small print and difficulty adapting to changing lighting conditions.
 Treatments are advancing all the time and while there is no cure, wet macular degeneration has some treatments that are quite effective, and dry macular degeneration treatments center around nutrition and vitamin supplements.